The Short Answer

 Enhanced DBS Check

-An Enhanced DBS check includes everything in a Standard check, plus a search of records held by local police forces.
-This additional step is Stage 4 of the process and is the primary reason Enhanced checks take longer.
-The average turnaround for an Enhanced DBS check in 2026 is around 14 working days, though this can vary significantly depending on the police forces involved.
+An Enhanced DBS check covers everything in a Standard check plus a search of records held by local police forces.
+That extra step is Stage 4, and it’s the main reason Enhanced checks take longer.
+The average turnaround in 2026 is 10 to 20 working days, though this varies depending on which police forces are involved

 Enhanced DBS Check with Barred List

-The Five Stages of a DBS Check
+The Five Stages of an Enhanced DBS Check

 Stage 1: Application Received and Validated